siddharth-jd/Gesture-based-text-creation-and-recognition/README.md

 The CNN for digit recognition is trained using the cnn_model.ipynb notebook.
 It uses standard digit datasets (like MNIST) and outputs a .h5 model used for prediction in the main script.

 # Controls
-Gesture	                                        Function
+Gesture: Function

-Two fingers up over top bar	                    Select tool (pen/eraser/control) One finger (index)	                            Draw or erase Thumb + Index pinch	                            Adjust brightness or volume Tool "Predict" Button	                          Predict drawn digit Press s	                                        Save canvas as image Press q	                                        Quit
+Two fingers up over top bar : Select tool (pen/eraser/control)

+One finger (index): Draw or erase

+Thumb + Index pinch: Adjust brightness or volume

+Tool "Predict" Button: Predict drawn digit

+Press s: Save canvas as image

+Press q: Quit

 # How to Run
 python VirtualNotepad.py